-3.5 School sites will provide alternative schools/programs to offer placement for low-income and foster students as an alternative to suspension and expulsion, while increasing low-income student access to mental health services, and socialemotional learning.
+- 3.4 The district will provide additional certificated, and administrative support, to ensure and increase safety at all schools and facilities with increased monitoring as we implement various campus safety programs and equitable environments for our low-income student group. - 3.5 School sites will provide alternative schools/programs to offer placement for low-income and foster students as an alternative to suspension and expulsion, while increasing low-income student access to mental health services, and social emotional learning.

-LCAP Goal 4-Family and Community Engagement - We will build positive partnerships with families and the community by increasing participation and active involvement on campuses and at site and district events.
+LCAP Goal 4-Family and Community Engagement - We will build positive partnerships with families and the community by increasing participation and active involvement on campuses and at site and district events